replicadse/complate/docs/README.md

 ## Usage

-In order to use `complate`, the recommended way is to place the program including the configuration files and templates into the repository itself.
+In order to use `complate`, the recommended way is install the tool via `cargo` and place the configuration files and templates into the repository itself.
 Consider the following structure:
 ```
 Repository root
 ├── .git
 ├── .complate
-│   ├── complate
 │   ├── config.yml
 │   └── templates
 │       └── template-a.tpl